Updated: May 13, 2020

-If I already registered for May 2020, will that carry over to the newly scheduled ceremony?
+If I already registered for May 2020 commencement, am I automatically registered for the rescheduled ceremony?

-Once the commencement activities have been rescheduled, all schools will send out new registrations to confirm attendance.
+No. Once the commencement activities have been rescheduled, all schools will send out new registration forms to confirm attendance.

-Diplomas will be mailed to your permanent address approximately six weeks after you graduate on May 15, 2020.
+Yes.
+Diplomas will be mailed to your permanent address approximately six weeks after degrees are conferred on May 15, 2020.

 How do I get my diploma cover?

-Diploma covers will be handed out at the rescheduled school ceremonies.
-Each school will have a process for students that are unable to attend the rescheduled ceremonies.
-We will update with additional information as soon as it is available.
+Diploma covers will be handed out at the rescheduled in-person school commencement ceremonies.
+For those students who are unable to attend the rescheduled ceremony, a process is being developed to get them their diploma cover.
+We will update you with additional information as soon as it is available.

 How and where do I return my already purchased cap and gown?

 The bookstore can assist with returns.
-For more information, please visit the Herff Jones return website: herffjones.com/collegereturns
+For more information on next steps based on your situation, please visit the Herff Jones return website: herffjones.com/collegereturns

 Am I allowed to come to campus and take pictures in my regalia?